RusselCS/raggyrobotics/pk3/README.txt

 Finally, defeated infected players have a chance of dropping a cure.
 Sometimes, miracles do happen.

+Changes from Rage Roboenza:
+- This is a full rebuild of the roboenza mode, taking heavy inspiration from Rage Roboenza.
+- Infections no longer use the Morph system.
+Instead, they are given a weapon they cannot deselect.
+- Player can select a skin they are swapped to when infected.
+- Newly redone graphical assets.
+- New sound effects.
+- Music choices now reflect the MM8BDM campaign.
+- Mode runs in TLMS instead of LMS, which makes it much easier to track players and allows for easier win/loss checking.

 Graphic credits:
 - Infection claw sprites, weapon animation hands, cure sprites by Russel.
 - Assist Bar infection icon by Molly (from 8BDM Chapter 10 credits stinger).